dworthen/scf/README.md

 ![Example with prompts](docs/images/example6.png)

 No code was written to prompt for input.
-SCF builds cli prompts from the YFM present in template files.
+SCF builds CLI prompts from the YFM present in template files.

 The above command and responses produces the following structure.